angryisland/pexpect-serial-terminal/README.md

     Ctl+C

-# How To Use It With Pexpect
+# How To Use It With Pexpect?

 You can also see the tests folder for the `pytest example` with this module.